hoangsvit/eplus.dev/clzb3qpca00090ajq5jko6hgr.md

 6. **Select the correct statement about Identity and Access Management (IAM).**

-    * IAM provides granular control over who has access to Google Cloud resources and what they can do with those resources.
+    * <mark>IAM provides granular control over who has access to Google Cloud resources and what they can do with those resources.</mark>

     * IAM is a cloud service that encrypts cloud-based data at rest and in transit.